manuelmsni/IMAGG/README.md

 </p>

 ## Description:
-IMAGG is a lightweight plugin that triggers modal windows upon clicking a specific image.
+IMAGG is a lightweight script that triggers modal windows upon clicking a specific image.

 You can define the images that will initiate the modal window giving them the class "triggerIMAGG".